Direct numerical simulations of turbulent jets: vortex-interface-surfactant interactions: Concluding remarks

 \section{Concluding remarks}

 Three-dimensional numerical simulations of jet destabilisation and atomisation in the presence of a monolayer of insoluble surfactants have been carried out for the first time.
 A phase diagram in the space of dimensionless surfactant elasticity and Weber number in the inertia-dominated region is presented in the limiting case where there is no vorticity production associated with jumps in material properties such as fluid density and viscosity; in the present work, surface tension forces and Marangoni stress give rise to variations in vorticity and circulation in addition to the vortex tilting/shielding and diffusion mechanisms.
-We have derived formulae for the vorticity jumps across the interface due to Marangoni stresses, and equations that provide a breakdown of the rate of production of circulation within the jet into constituent terms which we associate with vortex tilting/shielding, diffusion, and gradients in interfacial curvature and surface tension.
+We have also derived formulae for the vorticity jumps across the interface due to Marangoni stresses, and equations that provide a breakdown of the rate of production of circulation within the jet into constituent terms which we associate with vortex tilting/shielding, diffusion, and gradients in interfacial curvature and surface tension.
+The present theoretical formulation is expressed as a conservation law for circulation.
+We have focused on the limiting case where there is no vorticity production associated with jumps in material properties.
+Future studies should examine situations characterised by fluids with different material properties.

 Then, we have analysed in details the vortex-interface-surfactant interactions in the flow dynamics.
 At early times, the presence of surfactants induces spanwise vortex reconnections brought about Marangoni-induced flow resulting in the delay of the onset of destabilisation to the three-dimensional interfacial instabilities.
 We also show that surfactant-induced Marangoni-stresses trigger the formation of hairpin-like structures whose head and legs extend in the streamwise direction.
 Lastly, we have attempted to link the changes in interfacial topology to the mechanisms that influence the production of vorticity and circulation demonstrating a balance between curvature gradients and diffusion for surfactant-free jets, and the dominance of Marangoni stresses in the surfactant-laden cases.